Eschatologue/CM_wiki/docs/class/barbarian/ruffian.md

 Your expertise in hand-to-hand combat reaches new heights: your unarmed attacks are deadlier and more punishing.
 While your Rage is active, you gain the following benefits:

-***Backbreaker.*** At the start of each of your turns while your Rage is active, you can deal 1d6 :dmg-blunt: Bludgeoning damage to one creature that receive the ^^Grappled^^ condition from you, instead of 1d4. **At level 14**, this damage die becomes 1d8.
+***Backbreaker.*** At the start of each of your turns while your Rage is active, you can deal 1d6 :dmg-bldg: Bludgeoning damage to one creature that receive the ^^Grappled^^ condition from you, instead of 1d4. **At level 14**, this damage die becomes 1d8.

 ***Improved Damage.*** While your Rage is active, when you do damage with Unarmed Strike, its damage die becomes 1d8, or 1d10 if you have two free hands. **At level 14**, this damage die becomes 1d10, or 1d12 if you have two free hands.